 “The school district sent out a message to all the students and families who attended the band banquet last week [on Nov.
 7].
 Those parents should have received information about a cluster of E. coli cases that the health department reported to them.
 They sent the information to band parents so they could monitor their children and the attendees of the banquet for symptoms,” Jackson said.

-Jackson said that the nurse’s office is taking extra precautionary measures to keep students and staff safe.
+The nurse’s office is reportedly taking extra precautionary measures to keep students and staff safe.

 “We’re doing typical infection control prevention such as washing hands, wiping down cots like we normally do between students, and having the custodians clean and spray the bathrooms if we know of someone using it who has symptoms,” Jackson said.